Contents

 Building and launching a Docker container

-Build a Docker image and name it jxbrowser:
+Build the Docker image and name it jxbrowser:

 docker build -t jxbrowser .